 You have already purchased this score.
-To download and print the PDF file of this score, click the 'Download & Print' button above.
+To download and print the PDF file of this score, click the 'Print' button above the score.
 The purchases page in your account also shows your items available to print.

 This score is free!

 This score is available free of charge.
-Just click the 'Download & Print' button above.
+Just click the 'Print' button above the score.

-A transcription in a lower tessitura for C Trombone & Piano of J. S. Bach’s Badinerie.
+A transcription in a lower tessitura for C low brass & Piano of J. S. Bach’s Badinerie.

 The badinerie (also spelled ’battinerie’; from French ’jesting’) is best known for its designation as the final movement of Johann Sebastian Bach’s Orchestral Suite No. 2 in B minor.
 The movement is light in mood, and is structured in a binary form; it is cast in a swift 2/4 metre beginning on the upbeat, much in the manner of a fast gavotte.